shenfcStanley/QAChat_Prototype/Evaluation.md

 1. **User Feedback Collection**
    - In a production setting, collect explicit feedback (e.g., good or bad buttons) or satisfaction ratings.
 Buttons can be added into the UI.
-   - Capture implicit signals like query rephrasing, follow-up questions, and session abandonment.
+   - Capture implicit signals like query rephrasing and follow-up questions.
 2. **Performance Monitoring**
    - Maintain a benchmark test set (e.g., the current 16 queries) for weekly/monthly evaluations.
    - Track KPIs such as accuracy, evidence grounding, and latency over time.